atummons/mpf-docs/tutorial/6_keyboard.rst

   machine than keys on a keyboard, MPF lets you add modified keys to your ``keyboard:`` map.
 This means that MPF will see ``Z``, ``SHIFT+Z``, ``CRTL+Z``, ``SHIFT+CTRL+Z``, etc. all as different switches.
++ If using an external keyboard, ensure that Num Lock is not on, or it might cause your inputs to not be recognized.
 + Remember that the media controller's pop-up window has to be in focus.
 Make sure it's the active window on your desktop and try hitting your keys again.